-This course prepares you for a role in the Community Services industry specialising in youth and family intervention.
+This course prepares students for a role in the Community Services industry specialising in youth and family intervention.

-You'll gain the skills to work in practice specialisations such as residential and out of home care, family support, and early intervention.
+Participants will gain the skills to work in practice specialisations such as residential and out-of-home care, family support, and early intervention.

-You'll gain important transferable skills in case management and program coordination, which will make you a valuable employee in a range of different Community Services organisations.
+Additionally, they will also be taught transferable skills in case management and program coordination, which will make them a valuable employee in a range of different Community Services organisations.

 Studying during COVID-19 Restrictions

 During COVID‐19 lockdown periods, this course will have the majority of the training delivered using online methods of teaching and communication while students engage from home with their trainers.
 Any required practical components of the course will be moved to a more appropriate time later in the year.